s3nmith/ML-basics-from-scratch/README.md

-## Gradient-Descent
+## Loss Function and Gradient-Descent

-In this repository, we explore the fundamentals of machine learning and focus on implementing neural networks from scratch.
-Understanding the basics of machine learning and building neural networks from scratch can provide a solid foundation for working with more complex machine learning models and frameworks.
+This section is about how the learning happens and how the loss function is minimized via gradient descent.

 ## Update Formula